Control of spatiotemporal chaos by stochastic resetting: Coupled map lattices

 in the deterministic case ($r=0$) and in the presence of resetting ($r>0$), respectively.
 To make analytical progress, we assume that the OTOC of the deterministic dynamics takes the form

 for $n \geq |i-j|$, and $D_{n,\,ij} = 0$ otherwise.
 Here, the function $\lambda(v)$ is commonly referred to as a velocity-dependent Lyapunov exponent.
-This ansatz is known to capture the phenomenology in a wide class of models~\cite{KANEKO1986436,DEISSLER1987397,KHN18,2020-chatterjee--kulkarni}.
-We assume that $\lambda(v)$ is a continuous monotonically decreasing function with negative curvature, $\lambda(0) > 0$, and that $\lambda(v)$ crosses zero at a finite velocity $v_\rmB$.
+This ansatz is known to capture the phenomenology in a wide class of models~\cite{KANEKO1986436,DEISSLER1987397,2018-khemani--nahum,2020-chatterjee--kulkarni}.
+We assume that $\lambda(v)$ is a continuous monotonically decreasing function with negative curvature, $\lambda(0) > 0$, and $\lambda(v)$ crosses zero at a finite velocity $v_\rmB$.
 At large times, this ansatz describes a traveling wavefront that propagates ballistically at the so-called butterfly velocity $v_\rmB = \lambda^{-1}(0)$, where $\lambda^{-1}$ denotes the inverse function of $\lambda$.
-At this front, the exponential growth of the OTOC is characterized by the Lyapunov rate $\lambda_\rmB = -v_\rmB \lambda'(v_\rmB) > 0$~\cite{supp}.
+At this front, the exponential growth of the OTOC is characterized by the Lyapunov rate $\lambda_\rmB = -v_\rmB \lambda'(v_\rmB) > 0$, see the details in Appendix~\ref{sec:spatial}.
 Similarly to Eq.~(\ref{eq:renewal}), the OTOC satisfies the following renewal equation for $n\geq 1$

 This allows the computation of OTOCs in the presence of stochastic resetting using exclusively data from the deterministic map, thereby avoiding the need for intricate averaging over resetting histories.